substance/interior/_posts/features/0100-01-03-distributed.md

 - features
 ---

-Substance is a distributed system.
+Substance is being designed as distributed system.
 Every node can act as a server or client.
+Nodes can either be running locally on your computer

 # Substance Conductor